easypath/ansible-role-docker-host/README.md

 - Pre-configured with [user namespaces](https://docs.docker.com/engine/security/userns-remap/) for increased security. **NOTE:** reboot is required to activate kernel changes.
   - After user namespaces are enabled, host bind mounts will no longer work
   - Containers will be unable to bind to Docker engine on local UNIX socket; specifically affects managment tools like [Portainer](https://portainer.io/); workaround is to configure Docker engine with TLS
-- Generates TLS certificates and secures Docker engine
+- Generates TLS certificates and secures Docker engine (requires Galaxy role [easypath.generate-tls-certs](https://galaxy.ansible.com/easypath/generate-tls-certs/))
   - Configures Docker client to connect using TLS by default, otherwise need to specify TLS cert and key everytime running `docker` command; configured per profile and requires client certificate, see [here](https://docs.docker.com/engine/security/https/#secure-by-default) for more info)
 - Docker engine binds new containers to localhost by default if no IP is specified
 - Configures Docker Swarm-related firewalld rules